 There are two forms of diabetes – there are type 1 and type 2, with type 2 being the more common of the two types.
 In fact, more than 90 percent of those who have diabetes have type 2.
 This form of diabetes is also referred to as “insulin resistance.”

-Because type 2 diabetes can lead to other health conditions, life insurance underwriters view this condition as being a type of risk when an individual applies for insurance coverage.
-With this in mind, the underwriters will typically want to review more in-depth information of an applicant who has this condition.
+Since type 2 diabetes poses an additional risk, the underwriters will typically want to review more in-depth information of an applicant who has this condition.

 What the Life Insurance Underwriters Want To Know If You Have Type 2 Diabetes